cloud-gov/cg-site/content/ops/creating-a-stemcell-building-vm.md

 menu:
   main:
     parent: deployment
-title: Creating a Stemcell Building VM
+title: Creating a stemcell building VM
 ---

+# Creating a stemcell building VM
 How to create a vagrant machine on AWS for building new bosh stemcells.

 #### Prerequisites